kiralyzoltan98/portfolio_astro/src/content/work/creating-this-portfolio.md

   - Self-Learning
 ---

-This is how it all started in plain JavaScript and HTML.
+Image: This is how it all started in plain JavaScript and HTML.

 ### The Early Days